Start page

 The village of Tsuman', to east of the town of Kivertsi – Ger. zu Mann “to a man”.

-These examples list of names of Teutonic origin in Volhynia may not be exhaustive, but there are some place names in the northern part of the area which could also have a Frankish origin.
-We name the ancestors of the Dutch as the Franks, who, together with the Frisians occupied the most western area of the entire Germanic territory.
-This area is restricted by San and the Vistula Rivers in the west, by the Niemen River in the north, the Yaselda River in the northeast, and by the upper Pripyat River in the southeast.
-This area borders with the Teutonic one near Lakes Shatski.
+These examples list of names of Teutonic origin in Volhynia may not be exhaustive, but some place names in the northern part of the area could also have an Old Dutch origin.
+For convenience, we will call the ancient Dutch people here Franks.
+Together with the Frisians, they occupied the most western area of the entire Germanic territory.
+This territory is bounded by the San and Vistula Rivers in the west, the Neman River in the north, the Yaselda River in the northeast, and the upper reaches of the Pripyat River in the southeast.
+It borders with the Teutonic area near Lakes Shatski.
 There is an accumulation of names here, which can have both Teutonic or Frankish origin.
-The very name of the lakes is best deciphered by the German languages (O.H.G scaz, "money, cattle", Ger.
+The very name of the lakes is best deciphered by the German languages (OHG scaz, "money, cattle", Ger.
 Schatz "treasure", Dt. schat "the same").
-We can also speak about Teutonic origin of the names of the village of Pulemets and Lake Pulemetske.
-They can be deciphered as "the full measure of grain" (Ger. volle Metze, O.H.G. fulle mezza – EWDS).
-A fancy name of another lake Lyutsemer can be understood as the "little sea" (Ger. lütt, lütz, O.H.G. luzzil "little", mer, Ger.
+We can also speak about the Teutonic origin of the names of the village of Pulemets and Lake Pulemetske.
+They can be deciphered as "the full measure of grain" (Ger. volle Metze, OHG fulle mezza – EWDS).
+A fancy name of another lake Lyutsemer can be understood as the "little sea" (Ger. lütt, lütz, OHG luzzil "little", mer, Ger.
 Meer "sea").
-Words similar to the mentioned exist sometimes in other Germanic languages, but the transition of Germanic t in z, being present here, is characteristic only for the High German language.
-At the same time the name of Lake Svityaz belongs better to the Dutch language, as Gmc *hweits "white" corresponds better Dt. wit and just its pre-form *hwit could naturally transfotm to Svityaz in the Slavic languages (Gmc. -ing, -ung corresponds always Slav -iaz').
-For O.H.G. (h)wīz "white", it seems unreal.
+Words similar to the mentioned exist sometimes in other Germanic languages, but the transition of Germanic t in z, being present here, is characteristic only of the High German language.
+At the same time, the name of Lake Svityaz belongs better to the Dutch language, as Gmc *hweits "white" corresponds better Dt. wit and just its pre-form *hwit could naturally transform to Svityaz in the Slavic languages (Gmc. -ing, -ung corresponds always Slav -iaz').
+For OHG. (h)wīz "white", it seems unreal.

-The migration routes of the Teutons and Franks to Central Europe passed through the territory of Poland and on it they had to leave their traces in toponymy.
-There are a lot of place names of German origin in Poland, but it is difficult to single out the most ancient of them because many place names can refer to later times.
+The migration routes of the Teutons and Franks to Central Europe passed through the territory of Poland and on it, they had to leave their traces in toponymy.
+Many place names can be interpreted in both German and Dutch.
+When plotting on the map, their relative positions were considered; those located south of the Dutch were classified as German.
+In general, there are a lot of geographical names of German origin in Poland, but it is difficult to single out the most ancient ones, because many place names may date back to later times.

 Frankish place names